GovTechSG/seed-documentation/support/generate-diagnostic-files.md

-# Generate diagnostic Files for raising a service request
+# Generate diagnostic files for raising a service request

 This guide provides step-by-step instructions on generating and uploading diagnostic files for raising a service request.
 If you are experiencing connectivity issues while accessing GCC 2.0 CMP or SGTS services and require assistance, follow the steps below to troubleshoot common issues.